Palo Alto Firewall Packet Capture

 SOURCE NAT POLICY

-Let's initiate SSH connection from the CLIENT to the SERVER.
+Let's initiate an SSH connection from the CLIENT to the SERVER.
 When the traffic leaves the Firewall (post-NAT), the source IP of the SSH traffic will be 200.1.1.1

 TRAFFIC FLOW

-• The receive stage have the client private IP to the server public IP #1, and the return packet from the server public IP to the firewall external IP #3 (receive stage is pre-NAT)
+• The receive stage has the client private IP to the server public IP #1, and the return packet from the server public IP to the firewall external IP #3 (receive stage is pre-NAT)

 Let's configure the firewall for packet capture.